 JENNIFER KARADY collaborates with veterans of Iraq and Afghanistan for Soldier Stories from Iraq and Afghanistan, a series of photographs focusing on the difficulties of adjusting to civilian life after war.
-She listens over the course of two months or more, a process allowing veterans to feel comfortable sharing not just their wartime experiences but their home life afterwards.
-Karady works with each veteran to recreate one story as a theatrical photographs, merging wartime memories with everyday reality.
-She records the soldiers' stories so that their words are exhibited with their photographs, giving voice to their experiences.
+She listens over the course of two months or more, a process allowing each veteran to feel comfortable sharing not just their wartime experiences, but their home life afterwards.
+Karady works with each veteran to recreate one story as a theatrical photograph, merging wartime memories with everyday reality.
+She records each soldier's story, so their words are exhibited with their photograph, giving voice to their experience.
 This act of regaining power over one's story ideally serves as a therapeutic device, opening up pathways for veterans to talk to their loved ones about their experiences, and begin to heal.